ARM-software/acle/README.md

 # Arm C Language Extensions

-This repository contains the source material form which the specifications for the Arm C Language Extensions (ACLE) is derived.
+This repository contains the source material from which the specifications for the Arm C Language Extensions (ACLE) are derived.
 For the published documents please see the [Arm developer ACLE page](https://developer.arm.com/architectures/system-architectures/software-standards/acle)